Video Game: Eastern Mind: The Lost Souls of Tong-Nou

 - Big Eater: The Room of Appetite from the Helix Palace is a pretty blatant one.

 - Broken Record: Fang-Shing and Ga-Show are two characters who repeat themselves quite a bit.

 - Some music is prone to this, as much of the game's soundtrack is at least 30 seconds of looping music.

 - Creator Cameo: Tong-Nou is depicted as Osamu Sato's head.

 - Dream Land: The Land of Dreaming, Mon-chien.

-- Failure Is the Only Option: You have to die and reincarnate 9 times in the game, and three of your lives end instantly.
+- Failure Is the Only Option: You have to die and reincarnate 9 times in the game, and four of your lives end instantly.

 - Genius Loci: The titular island.

 - Gonk: Literally every single character is a really weird-looking creature.